-Today on The Gottman Relationship Blog, we would like to share an article referencing Dr. Gottman’s research that was recently published in the Harvard Business Review.
+Today on The Gottman Relationship Blog, we would like to share an article referencing Dr. John Gottman’s research that was recently published in the Harvard Business Review.
 We feel that, given our current The Workplace blog series, it is imperative that you read it!
 Though Pozen’s intended audience is one of business managers, his advice is applicable to any employer or employee.
-After all, our bosses are not the only ones who provide us with feedback.
+After all, your bosses are not the only ones who provide you with feedback.
 Feedback is constantly being exchanged (directly, indirectly, verbally, nonverbally, officially, and casually) between everyone in the workplace.

 The Delicate Art of Giving Feedback